edward-burn/CodingWithOmop/README.md

 6) Do you have any queries about whether something is unclear, might be a bug, or do you see possibilities for improvement to existing functions or possible extensions?
 Open an issue to discuss.
 After discussion, you could work on the code and open a pull request for review.

 ### D.2.
 Build a package
 This could take a lot of different forms, but my sugestion would be - creating themes for common types of plots.
 See bbplot https://github.com/bbc/bbplot, https://github.com/hrbrmstr/hrbrthemes, https://github.com/AtherEnergy/ggTimeSeries, https://github.com/delabj/ggCyberPunk for some inspiration.
-The idea would be to have functions like "+ gg_pde_time_series()" which formats a time series plot, "+ gg_pde_ps()" which formats a propensity score distribution plot, etc.
+The idea would be to have functions like "+ gg_pde_time_series()" which formats a time series plot, "+ gg_pde_ps()" which formats a propensity score distribution plot, etc. See D2_ExamplePlots/basic_plots.R for some example plots which can be much improved.

 Steps:
 1) Work on creating a function locally first (before worrying about how to put the package together).
 Probably this approach is the easiest to replicate https://github.com/bbc/bbplot/blob/master/R/bbc_style.R to start with.